-Ш Financial Incentives and Reduced Costs Enacted a by-law with exemption from development charges for new farm structures Passed a resolution supporting OFA policy on the amendment of the Development Charges Act; See Template on page 5: Sample Resolution Supporting an Amendment of the Development Charges Act to Exempt New Farm Buildings Submitted an application to the Ontario Community Infrastructure Fund (OCIF) Implemented business development strategies, such as Community Improvement Plans, that encourage private investment, renew infrastructure, and waive development fees for agricultural and agri-food businesses IV .
-Community and Regional Food Planning Supported development of incubator kitchens, regional distribution hubs, farmers' markets, mobile grocery stores, and other initiatives to support the regional food system Promoted consumer awareness of the benefits of local food through municipal or regional food system branding (e.g. Buy Local!
-Buy Fresh! campaigns) Developed a local food procurement policy to support farmers and farm businesses Hired or designated a current staff member as a Local Food Coordinator, responsible for promoting local food campaigns and events Conducted asset mapping to identify gaps and opportunities in the regional food system ٧.
-Consultation Created an Agricultural Advisory Committee to encourage consultation with the agricultural community, and ensure that the comments are shared with Council Ensured that producers and processors engage with the Food Policy Council, if applicable Consulted with farmers on direct farm marketing, agri-tourism and value-added policies Met with community leaders in the farming community to understand how local zoning by- laws affect farms, especially for value-adding and on-farm diversification Consulted the farm community to ensure that any new roads, bridges and traffic circles are sized for modern farm equipment Dedicated a farmer representative to the board of the conservation authority to improve working relationships, particularly related to reviewing permit applications
+Financial Incentives and Reduced Costs Enacted a by-law with exemption from development charges for new farm structures Passed a resolution supporting OFA policy on the amendment of the Development Charges Act; See Template on page 4: Sample Resolution Supporting an Amendment of the Development Charges Act to Exempt New Farm Buildings Submit the proper planning and reporting documents to the Ontario Community Infrastructure Fund (OCIF) Implemented business development strategies, such as Community Improvement Plans, that encourage private investment, renew infrastructure, and waive development fees for agricultural and agri-food businesses Community and Regional Food Planning Supported development of incubator kitchens, regional distribution hubs, farmers' markets, mobile grocery stores, and other initiatives to support the regional food system Promoted consumer awareness of the benefits of local food through municipal or regional food system branding (e.g. Buy Local!
+Buy Fresh! campaigns) Developed a local food procurement policy to support farmers and farm businesses Hired or designated a current staff member as a Local Food Coordinator, responsible for promoting local food campaigns and events Conducted an asset mapping project to identify gaps and opportunities in the regional food system Consultation Created an Agricultural Advisory Committee to encourage consultation with the agricultural community, and ensure that the comments are shared with Council Ensured that producers and processors are engaged with the Food Policy Council, if applicable Consulted with producers on policy for direct farm marketing, agri-tourism and other value-added activities Met with community leaders in the farming community to understand how local zoning by-laws affect farms, especially for value-adding and on-farm diversification Consulted the farm community to ensure that any new roads, bridges and traffic circles are sized for modern farm equipment Dedicated a farmer representative to the board of the conservation authority to improve working relationships, particularly related to reviewing permit applications